 2. ELIMINATING ASSUMPTIONS

 We all recognise the risks associated with making assumptions.
-Instead of assuming, it is crucial to ask questions and provide opportunities for all employees, irrespective of any preconceived notions about their abilities or availability.
+Instead of assuming, it’s important to ask questions.
+Give all employees equal opportunities, regardless of any preconceived ideas about their abilities or availability.
 Avoid assuming that employees with caregiving responsibilities cannot participate in interstate meetings, international events, or after-hours functions.
-Every employee should be extended the same invitation, allowing them to decide their level of participation based on their unique circumstances.
+Invite every employee equally so they can decide how much they want to participate based on their own situation.

 3. REVIEW WORKPLACE POLICIES

 Workplace policies are often drafted and then left to gather dust.
-It’s prudent to regularly review these policies to ensure that they prioritise equal treatment.
-Pay equity, equal paternity and maternity benefits, flexible work arrangements available to all, and a standardised performance evaluation system should be in place to create a level playing field for all employees.
+Regularly review policies to make sure they support equal treatment.
+Ensure policies cover pay equity, equal parental benefits, flexible work options for everyone, and standardised performance reviews.
+These help create a level playing field for all employees.

 4. ENGAGING EXTERNAL EXPERTISE

-In situations involving workplace issues, concerns, or allegations, it’s prudent to engage an external consultant or professional to oversee the process.
-Having a manager oversee complaints related to their own department may introduce biases, especially among long-term employees who may be closely aligned with the company.
+When workplace issues or concerns arise, it’s wise to engage an external consultant.
+They can oversee the process impartially.
+A manager handling complaints in their own department might bring bias.
+This is especially true if employees have worked together for a long time.
 External professionals like psychologists, recruiters, employment lawyers, or mediators can handle these concerns impartially and maintain confidentiality.

 5. PROMOTING AND INSPIRING INCLUSIVITY

-If there are gender or diversity imbalances in your organisation, consider actively encouraging individuals within the company to help rectify this disparity.
+If your organisation has gender or diversity gaps, encourage staff to help fix them.
 Engaging in open conversations about long-term career aspirations and a five-year plan can make a significant difference.
 Preparing and training staff for leadership roles not only benefits the business but also contributes to a more equitable workplace.

 Recruitment Central is a professional recruitment company, based in Brisbane and ready to assist small, medium and large businesses with their recruitment needs, employment advice, employee handbooks and more.
 Contact us today for a confidential discussion on your recruitment plan for the next 12 months.